michaelbecker/tic-tac-toe/README.md

-# tic-tac-toe-python
+# tic-tac-toe
-Python exploration of tic-tac-toe to develop the algorithm
+Exploration of tic-tac-toe to develop the algorithm